nystudio107/craft-code-editor/README.md

 );
 ```

-Note that all of the above examples _add_ Autocompletes to the Autocompletes that CodeEditor provides by default (`CraftApiAutocomplete` and `TwigLanguageAutocomplete`).
+Note that all of the above examples _add_ Autocompletes to the Autocompletes that Code Editor provides by default (`CraftApiAutocomplete` and `TwigLanguageAutocomplete`).
 If you want to _replace_ them entirely, just empty the `types[]` array first:

 ```php
         $event->types[] = [];